One of the most popular Apple Watch faces is the GMT (Greenwich Mean Time) which displays both a 24-hour and a 12-hour timescale.

 How do you change the time on the GMT Watch face?

-This is an issue that has puzzled many Apple Watch users who are trying out the new GMT Watch face.
-When you tap on the Watch face, it is set to your current location, however you can easily change the location and set time zone.
-In order to do so,
+When you tap on the Watch face, it is set to your current location.
+However, you can easily change the location and set the time zone.
+To do so,

 Tap on the watch face and then use the crown to select the time zone.

-If you want to include a location in the GMT watch face’s list of locations that isn’t already in the list, be sure to add it to the World Clock section of your iPhone’s Clock app.
+If you want to include a location in the GMT watch face’s list of locations that aren’t already on the list, be sure to add it to the World Clock section of your iPhone’s Clock app.

 What is the purpose of the Red pointer on the GMT Watch face?

 This red pointer on the GMT watch face has also been a confusing element for the uninitiated.

 This has been put in place to show the time relevant for the outer 24-hour dial for the secondary location that you have chosen.

 It tells you the time based on a 24-hour clock.
 If you examine the red outer band, you will see the time.